TBCTSystems/bct-applications-architecture/poc/eca-est-acme-poc/docs/ECA_DEVELOPER_GUIDE.md

 1. Add it to the schema with a description, examples, and defaults.
 2. Extend `agents/common/ConfigManager.psm1` to map the new field into runtime settings.
-3. Document it in `docs/OBSERVABILITY_WORKFLOW.md` or other relevant guides if it impacts operations.
+3. Document it in this guide or `README.md` if it impacts operations.
 4. Add tests covering both default and override behaviour.

 ---